renpy/renpy/sphinx/source/atl.rst

     :type: (position, position)
     :default: (0.0, 0.0)

-    If not None, specifies the polar coordinate center, relative to the upper-left of the containing area.
-The :tpref:`angle` and :tpref:`radius` properties can then be used to specify a position relative to this point.
+    If not None, specifies the center of the polar coordinate position relative to the upper-left of the containing area.
+The :tpref:`angle` and :tpref:`radius` properties can then be used to specify a position using polar coordinates.

-.. transform-property:: alignaround

-    :type: (float, float)

-    This sets :tpref:`around` and :tpref:`anchor` to the same value.

-    The only sensible use case for this is to set alignaround to (0.5, 0.5), which makes it possible to use angle and radius to position the center of the child around the center of the screen.
-Other values are not recommended.

 .. transform-property:: angle

     :type: float

-    Get the angle component of the polar coordinate position, relative to the :tpref:`around` point.
-This is measured in degrees,
+    This gives the angle portion of a position specified in polar coordinates.
+This is measured in degrees, with 0 being to the top of the screen, and 90 being to the right.

 .. transform-property:: radius

     :type: position

-    The radius component of the polar coordinate position.
-The type of this is the type the radius was last set to, defaulting to pixels.
+    The radius component of the position given in polar coordiates.
+The type of this is the type the radius was last set to, defaulting to absolute pixels.

     If a float, this will be scaled to the smaller of the width and height available to the transform.

+.. transform-property:: anchoraround

+    :type: (position, position)

+    This, in conjunction with :tpref:`anchorangle`, and :tpref:`anchorradius`, can be used to specify the anchor point of the transform in polar coordinates.

+    This should be in the same units as :tpref:`anchor`, do not mix relative and absolute coordinates.

+.. transform-property:: anchorangle

+    :type: (float)

+    The angle component of the ploar coordinates of the anchor.
+This is specified in degrees, with 0 being to the top and 90 being to the right.

+.. transform-property:: anchorradius

+    :type: (position)

+    The radius component of the polar coordinates of the anchor.
+This will have the same type as :tpref:`anchoraround` and :tpref:`anchor`.

+.. transform-property:: alignaround

+    :type: (float, float)

+    This sets :tpref:`around` and :tpref:`anchoraround` to the same value.

 .. transform-property:: crop